-2.3.1 Input file paths
+2.4.1 Input file paths

 When looking for input files, the esmvaltool command provided by ESMValCore replaces the placeholders {item} in input_dir and input_file with the values supplied in the recipe.
-ESMValCore will try to automatically fill in the values for institute, frequency, and modeling_realm based on the information provided in the CMOR tables and/or config-developer.yml when reading the recipe.
+ESMValCore will try to automatically fill in the values for institute, frequency, and modeling_realm based on the information provided in the CMOR tables and/or extra_facets when reading the recipe.
 If this fails for some reason, these values can be provided in the recipe too.